technomancy/paredit-screencast/outline.markdown

 non-Lisp languages.
 It's included in the Starter Kit, but if you want to use it elsewhere, it looks like this:

     [TODO: This only works with my patched paredit!
-Get it upstream.]
+Get it upstream or rework this section.]

     (defun esk-paredit-nonlisp ()
       "Turn on paredit mode for non-lisps."